Three Questions for Marquise Mays ’18

 Graduation Year and Degree: 2018 BA in Journalism (Strategic Communication) and Communication Arts (Radio/TV/Film)

-Marquise Mays is an award-winning filmmaker and media scholar based in Milwaukee, Wisconsin.
+Marquise Mays is an assistant professor at UW–Milwaukee and award-winning filmmaker and media scholar.
 As an independent filmmaker, Marquise presents a range of access points for participation in dialogues, theoretical deliberations, and creative enterprises related to the projections of Black life on screen.
-Most recently, his film, The Heartland, has been selected to be a part of an emerging filmmaker series curated by John Ridley, founder of Nō Studios and Academy Award-winning screenwriter of 12 Years of Slave.
+In 2021, his film, The Heartland, was selected to be a part of an emerging filmmaker series curated by John Ridley, founder of Nō Studios and Academy Award-winning screenwriter of 12 Years of Slave.
 We caught up with him to hear more about his work.

 When it comes to this project, what makes you the most proud?